 And, as if that wasn’t enough, the steep rocky bluffs around Squamish also make it one of the top rock-climbing destinations in the country.
 The Stawamus Chief is just as attractive to climb as it is to hike, plus there is an impressive range of routes very close to town in Murrin Provincial Park, Smoke Bluffs and Shannon Falls.

 Of course, it is also possible to just relax and enjoy the sunny, mild summer weather in Squamish.
 A bevy of nearby lakes (Alice, Brohm and Cat, just to name a few) offer great picnic areas and are popular for swimming, paddleboarding, kayaking and, you know, just lying around.
+This provincial park is one of our favorites as it has spectacular views and a perfect location to just unwind and breathe in fresh air.
 Basically, whatever your summer activity of choice, Squamish has a beautiful version of it.

 A Weekend Outdoors at Wells Gray Provincial Park